authorisation/xitorrent/README.md

 > [!WARNING]
 > Using this might reveal your IP address to peers.

-Thanks to every library for allowing pseudo-programmers like me to use them.
+Thanks to every library for allowing pseudo-programmers like me to use them.<br>
+I, shutdown.